TetraPlex-org/central/Documentation/MRD.md

 A. Veiled Chats

+Veiled Chats is a communications mode that allows you to interact without revealing your identity.
+You can have a veiled chat as a generic anonymous user or use karma or credits to upgrade that temporary hidden identity to a special shared public identity (Public Personas) like Santa Claus or the Devil for fun.

+B. Personas

-B. Karma and Credits
+C. Karma and Credits

-C. Formal and Informal Debates
+D. Formal and Informal Debates

-D. Question and Answer
+E. Question and Answer

-E. Com snippets and async chat features
+F. Com snippets and async chat features

-F. Avatar chat
+G. Avatar chat

 (what else have we chat about just write it down I will edit)